iptq/deductive-failures-hsf/450_cats.md

 Aside from taking forever to download, this problem actually wasn't too bad.

 Inside the user's home directory, there seems to be a random `catz` file, keylogger program, and a veracrypt installer. `file`ing the catz file didn't help; it just said it was "data".
 We can confirm that both `logkeys` and `veracrypt` have already been installed on the system.
-I'm also guessing that the veracrypt program was used to create the catz file, but we have no information on that.

 First I tried to find differences between the logkeys program provided and the actual logkeys program from the internet, but there wasn't really any important clue.